 Robert Smith, leader of the British pop group the Cure, is not your typical teen idol.
 You couldn’t call him cute–in fact his pale, disheveled demeanor makes him look like he spent the last night up a tree.

-But that didn’t stop a steady stream of youthful female fans from making beeliners towards him at Expo Theatre last Thursday (July 9).
-Maybe Smith is what you could call “the thinking teen’s pin-up”, because the attraction to his band seems more imbedded in his provocative lyrics than in how sexy he is when he smiles.
+But that didn’t stop a steady stream of youthful female fans from making beelines towards him at Expo Theatre last Thursday (July 9).
+Maybe Smith is what you could call “the thinking teen’s pin-up”, because the attraction to his band seems more embedded in his provocative lyrics than in how sexy he is when he smiles.

 These were introductory effects to what would prove a very effective light show.
 And the acoustics were good–as they usually are at Expo Theatre–with the band’s highly danceable melodies driven along by Boris Williams’ immense drum sound.

 Smith’s vocals were as anguished as ever, and the more he moaned, the more the crowd got riled up.
 By the time he got to their hit single of 1985, the jangly “In Between Days”, the first fan had stepped up on stage.
 At first the roadies just turned the offenders back towards the crowd, but when one young girl faked retreat and ran back to kiss a second member of the band, they had to try more physical measures.

 By the end of the night they were dragging people off left and right–still with considerable care, mind you, unlike some Coliseum shows where security can get quite brutal.